 Smoking is not allowed in College buildings.
+Electronic smoking devices are not allowed in College buildings.
 Smoking is allowed in designated areas throughout campus.
 The smoking policy is in accordance with the Clean Air Act passed by Beaufort County in September 1986.